dotnet/dotnet-docker/samples/dotnetapp/dotnet-docker-unit-testing.md

 ## Run unit tests as part of `docker build`

-You can runs [unit tests](tests) as part of `docker build`, using the following commands.
+You can run [unit tests](tests) as part of `docker build`, using the following commands.
 Running tests in this way is useful to get pass/fail results for building Docker images.
 The instructions assume that you are in the root of the repository.

 ```console
 cd samples